Back to blog

 The data strongly suggests yes.
 The affiliate marketing industry continues to grow faster than most digital marketing channels:

-- The market is projected to grow from 37.3 billion dollars in 2025 to 48 billion dollars by 2027.
+• The market is projected to grow from $37.3B in 2025 to $48B by 2027.

-- 91 percent of merchants plan to maintain or increase their affiliate marketing budget in the coming year (New Media).
+• 91% of merchants plan to maintain or increase their affiliate marketing budget in the coming year (New Media).

 For businesses, affiliate marketing offers a capital-efficient way to acquire customers with zero upfront cost.
 For affiliates, it provides a scalable income stream that grows alongside your audience.